rjmcf/HeirtombPostmortem/index.markdown

 * Walk one space per time step up to the tree
 * Attack once per turn while the tree is next to them

 There are so many corner cases that would need dealing with, but I put that aside for now.
 First step first, spawning waves of enemies at the edge of the world.
 Ideally a wave wouldn't spawn all at once, because that would mean they would just walk up to the tree in a mostly straight line.
-Thinking back on it now, rather than delaying them spawning, I could have just delayed their first move to stagger them, but I didn't have time.
-It would just have to look a bit bad.
+Thinking back on it now, rather than worrying about how to delay them spawning, I could have just delayed their first move to stagger them, but I didn't have time.
+It would just have to look a bit bad as they all spawned at once.
 I hacked something together that picked a random spot on the border of the world for the first enemy, and then randomly fills squares on the border around that with the other enemies the wave required.

 Next I had to make them move.
-In Computer Science this is known as a "pathfinding" problem, and there is a very famous algorithm that solves this pretty well pretty efficiently.
+In Computer Science this is known as a "pathfinding" problem, and there is a very famous algorithm that solves this pretty well, pretty efficiently.
 It is known as the A\* algorithm (pronounced "A star", like the grade at school).
 I had never implemented it before, but knew it was supposed to be relatively simple to do.
 Max has a suite of utility code, and it felt like this would be a good addition.
 It did mean that I had to be a bit more general in my approach, but that didn't feel like it would make it too much more difficult.

-Following [this tutorial](https://www.youtube.com/watch?v=-L-WgKMFuhE) which I remembered from when I got interested in this algorithm a few years ago, it took me about four hours to get it up and running, setting a path for each enemy to follow that avoided obstacles.
+Following [this tutorial](https://www.youtube.com/watch?v=-L-WgKMFuhE), it took me about four hours to get it up and running, setting a path for each enemy to follow, avoiding any obstacles.
 The goal each enemy was trying to reach was randomly selected from the tiles around the tree.
 Again, this would lead to strange behaviour where an enemy could walk along the side of the tree without stopping to attack, but we didn't have time, it would have to be good enough.

+{% include captioned_image.html url="assets/path_finding.png" width="700"
+caption="Well done avoiding that obstacle, but did you really have to walk that far?" description="Little markers show where the enemy is planning to go, and it walks along the edge of the tree for four squares" %}

 It was now 5:00pm.